Elandlord/elandlord/README.md

-## I am currently:  🟢 online, working at the office on this beautiful Thursday 🖥.
+## I am currently:  🔴 offline, because it's too late to work on a regular Thursday 🖥.
 Based in Groningen, NL 🇳🇱

 Developer at [PeterPrint](https://www.peterprint.nl/).